If you have been diagnosed with a brain tumor, you need a second opinion. We will ensure you get it without delay.

 - Your physician wants you to have surgery tomorrow.
 Almost nothing in the world of cancer care requires that kind of immediate treatment, except patients with acute leukemia, cases in which a tumor is compressing a vital structure — such as the heart or large blood vessels — or certain other rare conditions.

-If you’re still not sure whether to request a second opinion, ask yourself:
+If you’re still not sure whether to seek a second opinion, ask yourself the following questions:

 - Am I confident in the diagnosis or treatment options I’ve been given?

 - Am I comfortable with my treating physician?

 - Has my physician clearly explained all treatment options — not just the ones he or she prefers?